microsoft/Lumia-Imaging-SDK-Extras/README.md

 ####HighpassEffect
 A "highpass" effect, similar to familiar ones in photo editing apps.
 Uses EffectGroupAdapter to form an "effect group".

+####RepeatedTileImageSource
+A source generator that repeats a given tile in both x and y directions until it reaches the desired size.
+For example it can be used to create seamlessly repeating backgrounds such as seen in some games.

 ####DepthofField
 A set of high-level scenarios showing how to set up a "DoF" effect.